-I’m passionate about literature, I find immense joy in music, I’m way too addicted to sugar, I’m super into science, and I think way too much about the most useless things.
+I’m passionate about literature, I find immense joy in music, I’m way too addicted to sugar, I’m super into science, and I love getting lost in my thoughts.

 I wrote my first short story when I was 7.
-I started writing more and more stories, and submitted some to my local library’s children short story competition.
+I started writing more stories, and submitted some to my local library’s children short story competition.

 And I won!

 That was an incredibly empowering experience, especially with the support I got from my parents.

-I went on to write my first two books (novellas/novellettes, as they were 20,000 words each) when I was 10 years old.
+I went on to write my first two books (novellas/novellettes, as they were 20,000 words each) when I was ten years old.
 They weren’t very good and they haven’t been published, but it was good practice.

 Looking back, those experiences seem like they happened an eternity ago.
-As you read this, I have just released a four-book fantasy series!
+As you read this, I have already released a four-book fantasy series!
 Ten-year-old me would be proud.
 (P.S.
-You can check the series out here.
+You can check the series out here).